ayastreb/11route/_posts/en/2016/2016-05-01-rome-italy.markdown

 </section>

 <section class="text-block">
-Entry to the museum was not free so we decided to skip it.
+Entry to the museum was around 15 EUR, so we decided to skip it.
-On top of the museum there is a viewpoint.
+On top of the museum is a viewpoint.
 You can get there by elevator for 7.50 EUR.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">